On the Limiting Vacillating Tableaux for Integer Sequences: Limiting vacillating tableaux

-Note that for any partial tableau involved, there are at most $k$ boxes not in the first row.
-When an entry $i_j$ is inserted in the application of either $DI_m^k$ or $DI_{m+1}^k$, since $i_j \leq n$, it can bump at most one integer larger than $n$ to the second row.
-Hence any integer larger than $n+k$ stays in the first row in all the partial tableaux during the delete-insert process. {In addition, for any partial tableau, there are at most $k$ integers not in the first row, hence the first row has length greater than or equal to $m-k>n+k$, which is strictly longer than the second row. }
+For any partial tableau involved, there are at most $k$ boxes below the first row.
+Thus the length of the first row is at least $m-k$, which is larger than $n+k$ and is strictly larger than the length of the second row.
+When an entry $i_j \leq n$ is inserted in the application of either $DI_m^k$ or $DI_{m+1}^k$, it can bump at most one integer in $[n+1, n+k]$ to the second row.
+Hence any integer larger than $n+k$ stays in the first row in all the partial tableaux during the delete-insert process.